Review of Extreme Multilabel Classification: Review

-The training and prediction algorithms for Bonsai remain the same as Parabel, except that any of the label representations may be used, the tree is created by dividing into $k$ clusters, and the balancing constraint is not enforced.
+Here the matrix $Z$ is obtained by concatenating the vector $X$ and vector $Y,$ hence the dimension $ N \times (D+L).$ The training and prediction algorithms for Bonsai remain the same as Parabel, except that any of the label representations may be used, the tree is created by dividing into $k$ clusters, and the balancing constraint is not enforced.

-\paragraph{} Extreme Regression (XReg) \cite{xreg_prabhu} is proposed as a new learning paradigm for accurately predicting the numerical degree of relevance of an extremely large number of labels to a data point.
+\paragraph{} Extreme Regression (XReg) \citep{xreg_prabhu} is proposed as a new learning paradigm for accurately predicting the numerical degree of relevance of an extremely large number of labels to a data point.
 For example, predicting the search query click probability for an ad.
 The paper introduces new regression metrics for XReg and a new label-wise prediction algorithm useful for Dynamic Search Advertising (DSA).

 The extreme classification algorithms treat the labels as being fully relevant or fully irrelevant to a data point but in XReg, the degree of relevance is predicted.
-Also, the XML algorithms performs point-wise inference i.e. for a given test point, recommend the most relevant labels.
+Also, the XMLC algorithms performs point-wise inference i.e. for a given test point, recommend the most relevant labels.
 In this paper, an algorithm is designed for label-wise inference, i.e., for a given label, predict the most relevant test points.
 This improves the query coverage in applications such as Dynamic Search Advertising.

-XReg is a regression method which takes a probabilistic approach to estimating the label relevance weights.
+\paragraph{} XReg is a regression method which takes a probabilistic approach to estimating the label relevance weights.
 All the relevant weights are normalized to lie between 0 and 1 by dividing by its maximum value, so as to treat them as probability values.
 These relevant weights are treated as marginal probabilities of relevance of each label to a data point.
 Thus, XReg attempts to minimize the KL Divergence between the true and predicted marginal probabilities for each label w.r.t each data point.
 This is expensive using the naive $1$-vs-All approach.
 So, XReg uses the trained label tree from Parabel.

-Each internal node contains two $1$-vs-All regressors which give the probabilities that a data point traverses to each of its children.
+\paragraph{} Each internal node contains two $1$-vs-All regressors which give the probabilities that a data point traverses to each of its children.
 Each leaf contains $M$ $1$-vs-All regressors which gives the conditional probability of each label being relevant given the data point reaches its leaf.